hannahchan/LokiLoggingProvider/Docs/GettingStarted.md

     docker-compose up -d

-Run one of the example applicatons to send logs to Loki;
+Run one of the example applications to send logs to Loki;

 - [Example.ConsoleApp](../Sources/Example.ConsoleApp)
 - [Example.WebApp](../Sources/Example.WebApp)